Wuling Hongguang: Wuling Hongguang V

 A redesigned version of the van with sliding doors called Wuling Hongguang V was launched previously, and later was renamed to Wuling Rongguang V to be sold under the Wuling Rongguang series.

 Safety

 The Indian-market Chevrolet Enjoy is notorious for its poor safety.
-With neither airbags nor an anti-lock braking system it received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2017 (based on Latin NCAP 2013).
+With neither airbags nor an anti-lock braking system it received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2017 (similar to Latin NCAP 2013).